meribold/dotfiles/home/config/fontconfig/README.md

 ### Back to topic (sort of)

-It's important to know the <!--sequence-->order in which Fontconfig loads configuration files.
+It's important to know the order in which Fontconfig loads configuration files.
 There usually are lots in `/etc/fonts/conf.d/` and they interfere with user-specific configuration.
 The only explanation I've found is in the [*Tuning Fontconfig*][] section of [*Beyond Linux From Scratch*][]: files in `/etc/fonts/conf.d/`